benmaoer/docs/tidb-cloud/backup-and-restore.md

 ### Configure automatic backup

 TiDB Dedicated supports both [snapshot backup](https://docs.pingcap.com/tidb/stable/br-snapshot-guide) and [log backup](https://docs.pingcap.com/tidb/stable/br-pitr-guide).
-Snapshot backup enables you to restore data to a specific backup point.
-By default, TiDB Dedicated automatically performs snapshot backup and stores backup files according to your backup retention policy.
+Snapshot backup enables you to restore data to the backup point.
+By default, snapshot backups are taken automatically and stored according to your backup retention policy.

 To configure automatic backup, perform the following steps: